deanturpin/alpha/c++/readme.md

 - Types of cast
 - Three words to describe yourself
 - Which skills make you suitable for the role?
-- Different between class and stryct
+- Difference between class and stryct